 Write down your ideas and connect them to the jewelry types.
-According to Olga, homogeneous sets work fine, for example, the classic combination of necklace + ring + earrings.
+Homogeneous sets work fine, for example, the classic combination of necklace + ring + earrings.

 Don’t create a lot of products at once: start with a few samples.
 That way you’ll be able to test the demand and improve the quality of your products.

 Step 3.
 Come up with a business plan